darklang/dark/CODING-GUIDE.md

   matches.
 When changing a type we would like the compiler to tell us everywhere that has to be changed.

-- Include type annotations for parameters of all functions
+- Include types for parameters, as well as the return type, of all functions.

 #### Creating types